-Hi, I’d like you to meet WATER KEFIR!
-A delicious fruit infused bubbly water full of incredible healthy bacteria and probiotics, that heals the gut, clears the skin and energizes the whole body.
+Hi, I’d like you to introduce you to happy, bubbly WATER KEFIR!
+A delicious, effervescent, fruit-infused water, full of healthy probiotics, that heal the gut, clear the skin and energize the whole body.
 AND THE BEST PART…..IT’S SO EASY TO MAKE at home!
 And in my humble opinion tastes WAY better than Kombucha, with so much less fuss.
-The biggest difference healthwise, is the these healthy bacteria actually colinate inside your gut, where as the bacteria in yogurt and Kombucha and most fermented products don’t, requiring you to to eat them everyday.
-These little guys thrive in our gut and actually grow… so its not necessary to have this everyday although I promise you, you will want to.
-It’s that good and refreshing.

-I hadn’t heard of water kefir until a friend of mine, Bee (from H is For Love), introduced it to me a few months ago.
-And since then, I’ve been crazy, head-over-heels in love with it.
-Fruity and bubbly and delicious, this lightly fermented fruity water is full of probiotics — healthy gut healing “good bacteria” that, I kid you not, instantly refreshes and energizes.
+I hadn’t heard of water kefir until a friend of mine, Bee (from H is For Love), introduced it to me a few months ago, and since then, I’ve been crazy, head-over-heels in love with it.
+Here’s a easy guide to help you get on your way to making this delicious drink at home!

 During a normal day, right around 2 pm or 3pm, I get what I call “the sleepys.”
 I hit a wall and my brain shuts off.
 Normally I’ll make a cup of green tea and muscle my way through it, but lately I’ve been having a glass of water kefir, and I feel so refreshed and awake after drinking it.